eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-behavior.rst

 In the |url::ddsi_spec|, |var-project| is known as a *stateful* implementation.
 Writers only send data to discovered Readers, and Readers only accept data from discovered Writers.
-There is one exception: the ``wWriter`` may choose to multicast the data so that any Reader is able to receive it.
+There is one exception: the ``Writer`` may choose to multicast the data so that any Reader is able to receive it.
 If a Reader has already discovered the Writer but not vice-versa, it can accept the data even though the connection is not fully established.